bcgov/intro-to-tidyhydat-and-tidyverse/email-to-participants.md

 Install RStudio from here:
 https://www.rstudio.com/products/rstudio/download/#download

-Open R and paste the following code into the blinking console:
+Open R and paste the following code into the blinking console to install required R packages and download the HYDAT database:

     ```

     .libPaths()